jcolag/entropy-arbitrage/2021-08-26-yesteryear.md

  >
  > **SAREK**: I don't know, Amanda.
 I will notify the authorities and ask them to initiate a search.

 Do you happen to remember a few paragraphs ago, when there was no crime on Vulcan, because kids are left to fend for themselves in the desert?
-That all seems less likely when they jump to call the cops about [stranger danger](https://en.wikipedia.org/wiki/Stranger_danger) the moment that their kid is late coming home.
+That all seems less likely when they jump to call the cops about {% wiki Stranger_danger|stranger danger|en %} the moment that their kid is late coming home.

 As the story continues, we're more completely introduced to the pet sehlat I-Chaya---mentioned in [*Journey to Babel*]({% post_url 2020-10-15-babel %})---and a wild le-matya, a poisonous green and yellow cat-like creature.

  > **SPOCK**: There is some human blood in my family line.
 It is not fatal.
 What you do not yet understand, Spock, is that Vulcans do not lack emotion.
 It is only that ours is controlled.
 Logic offers a serenity humans seldom experience in full.
 We have emotions, but we deal with them and do not let them control us.

 There's the outright confirmation that Vulcans merely suppress their emotions.
 We know, of course, that the talk about serenity is a lie, because we rarely see Vulcans who are *not* in some sort of distress.
-Rather, they *tell* themselves that they achieve more serenity than everybody else, because if that's not what they get out of the deal, then it wouldn't be worth the [sunk cost](https://en.wikipedia.org/wiki/Sunk_cost).
+Rather, they *tell* themselves that they achieve more serenity than everybody else, because if that's not what they get out of the deal, then it wouldn't be worth the {% wiki Sunk_cost|sunk cost|en %}.

 What's the cost?
 The entire episode is about the pressure it puts on people---particularly children---to put themselves in danger to prove that they're not afraid or disappointed.